ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 ```

 This kind of (default) dropdown comes with a set of behaviors:
-- It closes the panel when it loses the focus e.g. user moved the focus elsewhere,
+* It closes the panel when it loses the focus, e.g. the user moved the focus elsewhere.
-- It closes the panel upon the {@link module:ui/dropdown/dropdownview~DropdownView#execute `execute`} event,
+* It closes the panel upon the {@link module:ui/dropdown/dropdownview~DropdownView#execute `execute`} event.
-- It focuses the view hosted in the panel e.g. when navigating the toolbar using the keyboard.
+* It focuses the view hosted in the panel, e.g. when navigating the toolbar using the keyboard.

 #### Adding a list to a dropdown